-3.4 Thesis Committee
+3.3 Thesis Committee

-Each student must have a thesis committee comprising at least three members, at least two of whom must be Lehigh faculty or research scientists holding the doctoral degree.
+Each student must have a thesis committee comprising at least three members, at least two of whom must be Lehigh faculty or research scientists holding a doctoral degree, and one is the thesis advisor.
 The student should consult with their advisor about the committee membership, and ideally convene the committee in the first semester but no later than three weeks before the end of the second semester.

-3.5 Program Plan
+3.4 Program Plan

-As soon as possible, each student should consult with their advisor and committee and prepare a plan and timetable for course and research work that aligns with the student's career interests.
-The student should fill out the Master's Degree Program-Plan Form and it should be discussed by the committee when the thesis proposal is presented.
-The committee members should initialize their names on the Master's Degree Program-Plan Form as indication that they approve the student's Master's Degree Program.
-The EES Graduate program director signs the Master's Degree Program-Plan Form in the department approval field.
-This form may be submitted to the CAS Graduate Studies Office after the first year of coursework is completed, but must be submitted by the final semester in or order to graduate.
-A copy will be stored in the student's file at EES.
+As soon as possible, each student should consult with their advisor and thesis committee and prepare a plan and timetable for course and research work that aligns with the student's career interests.
+This sample timeline helps students make progress toward successful degree completion.
+This suggested example can be used as a template and modified as needed.
+Significant deviations from this timeline could result in delay of graduation beyond 21 months and discontinuation of financial support (see Section 3.2).

+The student should discuss and get approval for their Master's degree program when the thesis proposal is presented.
+After approval, the student should fill out the online Master's Program form.

+The EES GIC Chair signs the Master's Degree Program form in the department approval field.
+This form may be submitted to the CAS Graduate Studies Office after the first year of coursework is completed, but must be submitted by the final semester in order to graduate.

-3.6 Thesis Proposal
+3.5 Thesis Proposal

-No later than three weeks before the end of the second semester, the student must submit to their advisor a thesis proposal approximately ten pages in length (single-spaced) detailing the problem, hypothesis, scope, and methods of the intended thesis project.
-After an edited version of this proposal is approved by the advisor, the document should be signed by the advisor and all committee members, forwarded to the GIC for approval and placed into the student's file.
-The GIC provides departmental oversight and may offer nonbinding comment to the candidate and committee on the course program or research proposal.
+No later than three weeks before the end of the second semester, the student must submit to their advisor and thesis committee a thesis proposal approximately ten pages in length (single-spaced) detailing the problem, hypothesis, scope, data, and methods of the intended thesis project.
+The advisor and thesis committee will provide guidelines and examples of past proposals.

+After the final version of the thesis proposal is approved by the advisor and thesis committee, the document should be signed by the advisor and all thesis committee members, forwarded to the GIC for approval and placed into the student's file.
+The GIC provides departmental oversight and may offer non binding comments to the candidate and thesis committee on the course program or research proposal.

-3.7 Thesis and Thesis Defense
+3.6 Thesis and Thesis Defense

-3.7.1.
+3.6.1.
 Thesis.
 M.S. students in the EES Department are required to complete a thesis in order to graduate.
 Departmental expectations are that the typical M.S. thesis should yield the equivalent of one manuscript suitable for publication in a peer-reviewed journal.
-The final thesis must be in the form specified by the University, so students should be sure to find and follow the thesis submittal instructions provided by the CAS Graduate Office.
+Guidelines for writing a thesis will be provided by the advisor and thesis committee.
+Completed theses are available online.
+The final thesis must be in the form specified by the University, so students should be sure to follow the thesis submission instructions provided by the CAS Graduate Office.
 A final copy of the approved thesis must be prepared for the EES Department chairperson and the thesis advisor.
-As a courtesy, it is also appropriate to offer a copy of the thesis to each member of the supervisory committee.
+As a courtesy, it is also appropriate to send an electronic version of the thesis to each member of the thesis committee and any others who have significantly helped the student with their research.